 Quirks are usually idiosyncratic (peculiar to the individual).
 And, they’re likely to seem odd to the people who interact with your character.

 Maybe your character cultivates quirks for effect.
 Maybe they’ve become habitual, or they’re deeply rooted in his nature, and he can’t readily change them.

 Those who interact with your character probably won’t be sure which sort of quirk they’re dealing with.
 Repeating the last few words of the other person’s sentence in a conversation may suggest involuntary mechanical and meaningless repetition of the words of another person, suspicion, or a strategy for getting time to craft a response.

 Capping remarks with famous quotations may be a sign of an eager reader with a quickly-connecting mind, or of an ambitious person trying to demonstrate their knowledge.

-Walking everywhere instead of driving or taking the Underground, even in bad weather, may suggest lack of money, or concern for the environment, or an extreme dedication to fitness, or simply a habit left over from a time when one of these forces was in effect.
+Walking everywhere instead of driving or taking the Underground, even in bad weather, may suggest a lack of money, or concern for the environment, or an extreme dedication to fitness, or simply a habit leftover from a time when one of these forces was in effect.

 You may find it easier to remember the difference between habits and quirks this way:

-Quirks are actions or behavioural personality traits that are deliberate.
+Quirks are actions or behavioral personality traits that are deliberate.
 In contrast, habits are actions or traits that are automatic.